 U.S. News named Carole Spainhour of Elder Law Carolina named to Best Law Firms in America for 2017 in the field of Elder Law, Tier 2.
 The ranking is based on peer reviews and client feedback.
 She is one of only two Elder Law attorneys in the Asheville area to receive this honor.

 Matthew Allen joined Elder Law Carolina as Of Counsel in October 2016.
 After graduating from Hofstra University School of Law in 2011, Matthew practiced at a preeminent employment law firm on Long Island, New York, where he represented clients in all aspects of civil litigation, administrative proceedings, and alternative dispute resolution.
 Matthew also taught as an adjunct professor at his alma mater, instructing and coaching the International Moot Arbitration Team in preparation for the Willem C Vis Moot Court Competition in Vienna, Austria.

 He brings a broad range of experience and skills to Elder Law Carolina, and he is eager to serve and assist his clients with their estate planning needs.
 Matthew is a member of the New York State Bar, 2nd Dept., the United States District Court for the Eastern District of New York, and the United States District Court for the Southern District of New York.
-His licensure in North Carolina is currently pending.
+He is also licensed in North Carolina.